History of the Aether Theory

 The type of wave interferometer used in this

-experiment differed from the Michelson-type in that it measures the
+experiment differed from the Michelson-type in that it measured the

 first-order effect of the velocity difference along two separate paths

-taken by the electromagnetic waves (while the M- interferometer
+taken by the electromagnetic waves (while the Michelson interferometer

 measures the much smaller 2nd-order velocity effect).
 The kinematic